 Both items above can be viewed in their original format in a Google Docs spreadsheet that I have published publicly.

 Once the segment was completed and they wrapped up the show, without the usual Panelist Predictions segment due to the number of panelists and Peter doing a few pick-ups, Peter introduced everyone involved with the show’s production and logistics team on stage.
 Before Peter finished, he made a callback to the mention of the Wait Wait… Don’t Tell Me!
 Stats Page when they were setting up for the Lightning Fill-in-the-Blank segment.
-At which point, he mentioned my work on creating and maintaining the site for many years and that it has been a resource that they have used over the years.
-At which, he was looking for me in the audience, I stood up and they brought out a framed poster featuring special artwork for the 20th anniversary and it had been signed by everyone on the show.
+Peter mentioned my work on creating and maintaining the site for many years and that it has been a resource that they have used over the years.
+At that point, he was looking for me in the audience, I stood up and they brought out a framed poster featuring special artwork for the 20th anniversary and it had been signed by everyone on the show.
 I was surprised and amazed that they said that it was for me as a thank you for all of the work that I’ve put it and continue to put into the site.

 After that, the show wrapped up and people came by to say hello and to thank me for the work on the site.
 I was then taken backstage to meet and mingle with everyone on the show and those behind the curtains, so to speak.
 Thankfully, I also learned that they would be shipping the signed and framed poster to me, rather than having to carry it around with me and fly it back home.
 Unfortunately, I didn’t get a chance to look at it up close by the time I got backstage.